There aren’t many online shopping statistics that are harder to untangle than the number of online stores.

 How Many Online Stores Are There?

-- There are anywhere between 12 million to 24 million online shops in the world.
+- There are anywhere between 12 to 24 million online shops.

-- There are currently over 2 billion global online shoppers.
+- There are currently over two billion global online shoppers.

 - There are over 1.8 million online retail stores in the US.